Believing in yourself when you feel like a fraud. . .plus a special event announcement February 10, 2014 08:00

 I mean, I survived building a business, built this pretty decent blog along the way, brought art back into my life, and even got to experience my work in a gallery.
 I always carry out my ambitions and seek new levels even if I'm not entirely certain about my path.

 In fact, four months ago (October 2013), I got tired of selling my illustrations in the form of posters, pillows, and the occasional iphone/ipad decal.
-So, I decided to learn 3D modeling and and pursue 3D printed art.
+So, I decided to learn 3D modeling and printing.

 I immediately fell deeply in love with 3D modeling and printing.
 The learning curve was steep, I crashed my computer more times than I can remember, I occasionally forgot to go to sleep, and I mostly stumbled around blindly.